 Each of these questions can serve to hone your collecting experience.
 Why waste your time looking through tables of tea cups from the wrong era or manufacturer?
 Knowing what you are looking for BEFORE you search will save you hours and hours.

 With our decisions made, let’s take a look at a three famous manufacturers.
 We will start with Shelley.

 The Shelley story begins in 1860 when the Wileman family, owners of the Foley works; a large British pottery company built a second location specifically for the purpose of producing fine china.
 In 1870 Joseph Shelley was made a partner and the firm became known as Wileman & Company.
 Joseph Shelley eventually took charge of all the china production.

 Shelley focused on getting the best china product possible out of his company and his staff.
 He worked on improving quality and building the foreign export part of the business.
 Shelley’s unprecedented style probably reached its peak with the art deco styles produced in the 1920s-1930s.

-During World War 2, the Board of Trade required that production of English domestic china be significantly cut back, but Shelley s could still produce due to its strong export business, which was permitted to continue.
-(Making cups produced in the war rare and valuable.)
+During World War 2, the Board of Trade required that production of English domestic china be significantly cut back, but Shelley’s could still produced due to its strong export business, which was permitted to continue.
+(Making tea cups produced in the war rare and valuable.)

 By late WW2.
 Shelley’s began producing its best bone china for export, and its reputation throughout the world began to grow.
 Shelley china peaked in activity during the mid-1950.